maxwellschrainer/android-project/README.md

-# projeto-android
+# android-project

-Curiosidades sobre o ícone do Android
+Interesting facts about the Android mascot

-<a href="https://maxwellschrainer.github.io/projeto-android">Executar o site</a>
+<a href="https://maxwellschrainer.github.io/projeto-android">Run the website</a>